Yeo Seo-jeong

 Yeo Seo-jeong (born 20 February 2002) is a South Korean artistic gymnast.
-She is the 2020 Olympic bronze medalist, the 2023 World bronze medalist, the 2018 Asian Games champion, and a two-time Asian champion on vault.
+She is the 2020 Olympic bronze medalist, the 2023 World bronze medalist, the 2018 and 2026 Asian Games champion, and a three-time Asian champion on vault.
 She is the first South Korean female gymnast to win an Olympic medal and also the first to win a World Championships medal.

 Early life

 Yeo Seo-jeong was born on 20 February 2002 in Yongin-si.
 Both of Yeo's parents are retired gymnasts.
 Her mother won a team bronze medal in the 1994 Asian Games, and her father, Yeo Hong-chul, was the 1996 Olympic silver medalist on vault.
 She said in 2018 that she enjoys vault because of her father.
 She graduated from Gyeonggi Physical Education High School.

 Career

 2018

 Yeo won the all-around title at the South Korean National Championships.
 Then, she made her senior international debut at the Guimaraes World Challenge Cup and won the gold medal on vault.
 She was then selected to compete at the 2018 Asian Games alongside Ham Mi-ju, Kim Ju-ry, Lee Eun-ju, and Yun Na-rae.
 The team finished in fourth place.
 Individually, Yeo won the gold medal on vault, and she placed ninth in the all-around, eighth on beam, and seventh on floor.
 She then competed at the World Championships where she placed fifth in the vault final.
 Her final meet of the season was the Voronin Cup where she won vault gold, all-around silver, and floor exercise bronze, and she placed eighth on the uneven bars and balance beam.